Abandoned & Little-Known Airfields:

 Shingletown Airport (0Q6), Shingletown, CA

-The earliest listing of Shingletown Airport which has been located
+The date of construction of Shingletown Airport has not been determined.

 It depicted Shingletown as a public-use airport having a 2,400' unpaved runway.